 Exploring the harbor is one of the most fun things to do in Newport RI, and Bowen’s Wharf is the star of the show!
 The streets are filled with life and often crowded from early morning to late night.

 Here you’ll find some of the best shops and restaurants on your travel to Newport RI.
 It also plays host to oyster and chowder festivals, among other exciting attractions on the water.

 Thames Street is the heart of downtown Newport Rhode Island.
-You’ll find everything from fancy restaurants to local dive bars, and more.
-It’s important to note that Thames Street is HUGE and spans almost the entirety of downtown Newport.
+You’ll find everything from fancy restaurants to snack bars, and local dives.
+It’s important to note that Thames Street is HUGE and spans almost the entirety of downtown.

-It makes for the perfect place to stop in and grab a meal after all the best Newport Rhode Island activities.
+It makes for the perfect place to stop in and grab a meal after all the best things to do in Newport RI.
 Don’t miss out on french cuisine at Restaurant Bouchard or an Italian dinner at Mamma Luisa.

 12. Newport Rhode Island Sailing Tour